List of endemic plants of the Tubuai Islands

-The Tubuai Islands are home to several dozen endemic species and subspecies of plants, including two endemic genera, Apostates and Pacifigeron.
+The Tubuai Islands are home to several dozen endemic species and subspecies of plants, including three endemic genera, Apostates, Metatrophis, and Pacifigeron.
 The World Geographical Scheme for Recording Plant Distributions treats the Tubuai Islands as a botanical country.
-Politically the islands are part of French Polynesia.
+Politically, the islands are part of French Polynesia.

 Plants are listed alphabetically by plant family.
 Taxa endemic to a specific island are noted.